arabold/serverless-react-boilerplate/README.md

 npx sls deploy
 ```

-For local testing run the following command and open your web browser at http://localhost:3000/dev (with `dev` being the `stage` name configured in your `serverless.yml`).
+For local testing run the following command and open your web browser at http://localhost:3000/.
 Static content such as images will be served via the [Webpack DevServer](https://webpack.js.org/configuration/dev-server/) running on http://localhost:8080.
 Note that the app has to be deployed first before you will be able to run locally.

 ```sh
 npm start